-- 7. The Respondent, PGCIL also submitted arguments by filing preliminary objections on the following grounds: - a) The original petitions claiming additional compensation are not maintainable for want of jurisdiction for this Commission.
+- iii.
+Petitioner has well maintained his agricultural improvements which are high yielding varieties in high potential areas and prime locations which is badly affected for the drawing of Line; - iv.
+The respondent has given only a meagre amount towards compensation without following the prevailing guidelines and also without considering the fact that productivity of the remaining area is highly affected and large numbers of coffee trees were damaged; - 5.
+The petitioner had also produced copies of the Judgments dated 06-01-2015 and 13-01-2015 passed by the Court of Additional District Judge-II, Kalpetta, Wayanad in OP(E)213/09 and OP(E)8/2011 respectively.
+In both cases, the Hon'ble District Court had not examined the admissibility of the claim for compensation on merit, but dismissed as not pressed. - 6.
+The Respondent, PGCIL also submitted arguments by filing preliminary objections on the following grounds: - a) The original petition claiming additional compensation is not maintainable for want of jurisdiction for this Commission.
 The respondent is a "Govt of India Enterprise" and a "Central Transmission Utility" under the control of Ministry of Power and also a "Govt Company" in terms of the Companies Act, 1956.
-The Respondent is also a transmission licensee under the provisions of the Electricity Act, 2003 and the Indian Telegraph Act, 1885. - b) The subject matter of the petitions pertains to drawing of Kutta-Kozhikode 400 KV Power Inter-State Transmission Line which was executed and approved by the Ministry of Power, Government of India. - c) In case of alleged insufficiency in compensation paid or released, the affected party can approach District Judge, the appropriate Legal Forum for redressal. - d) The original petitions are not maintainable since the Commission has no jurisdiction to entertain the petition.
+The Respondent is also a transmission licensee under the provisions of the Electricity Act, 2003 and the Indian Telegraph Act, 1885. - b) The subject matter of the petition pertains to drawing of Kutta-Kozhikode 400 KV Power Inter-State Transmission Line which was executed and approved by the Ministry of Power, Government of India. - c) In case of alleged insufficiency in compensation paid or released, the affected party can approach District Judge, the appropriate Legal Forum for redressal. - d) The original petition is not maintainable since the Commission has no jurisdiction to entertain the petition.
 According to him as per the provisions of the Indian Telegraph Act, 1885 it is the District Judge who is having territorial jurisdiction and is the competent authority to adjudicate up on the claim for additional compensation.
-It is further argued that being a Central Transmission Utility, the appropriate Commission in respect of the Respondent is the Central Electricity Regulatory Commission, as per S.67(4) of the Electricity Act, 2003.
+He further argued that being a Central Transmission Utility, the appropriate Commission in respect of the Respondent is the Central Electricity Regulatory Commission, as per S.67(4) of the Electricity Act, 2003.
 He has also produced a copy of the Judgment of the Hon'ble Apex Court in Power Grid Corporation of India Limited v.
 Century Textiles & Industries Limited &Ors (Judgment dt.
-14/12/2016 in Civil Appeal No. 10951 of 2016) along with the argument notes to substantiate their arguments. - 8.
-In OP No.9/2018 the petitioner filed reply statement, that the appropriate Forum for determination and payment of compensation to affected persons is the "appropriate Commission" and as per Section 76(1) of the Electricity Act, 2003 it is the Kerala State Electricity Regulatory Commission as far as the State of Kerala is concerned.
-Further he had contended that the question of maintainability put forward by the Respondent is barred by the principle of "Res Judicata", since the said question has already been considered before the Hon'ble District Court, Kalpetta.
-In OP No.13/2018 to 55/2018, no reply statements have been filed before this Commission.
-But in OP No. 9/2018, in the light of the rival contentions, this Commission has examined its maintainability and jurisdiction, examining the following questions for consideration.
+14/12/2016 in Civil Appeal No. 10951 of 2016) along with the argument notes to substantiate his arguments.